Skip to content

 Try it out

-Start a Gemini CLI session and follow the prompts on the Try it out page.
+Start a Gemini CLI session and follow the prompts on the Try It Out page.